 I should have gone in June or July!
 The Royal Ontario Museum hosted an exhibit (June 17 to November 19, 2017) titled Anishinaabeg: Art and Power which recently closed.
 Sad to say, I forgot all about it until the day before the show closed.
-The Star article on the return of Indigenous artifacts was what prompted my memory.
+That morning a Toronto Star article on the return of Indigenous artifacts was what prompted my memory.

 I was feeling very low-energy thanks to the onset of a cold but knew I only had two days.
 Grabbing my camera bag and a couple of half-charged batteries, I headed over to the museum within the hour on the TTC.
 At the ticket counter – $32. for general admission and a special ticket to see the new Viking exhibit.
 I was hoping I wouldn’t run out of gas before seeing all I wanted to –